catppuccin/jetbrains/README.md

 #### IDE Build Configuration

 > **Note** <br>
-> The configuration in the given screenshots below contain hardcoded paths based on my personal system.
-Please ensure
+> The configuration in the given screenshots below contains hardcoded paths based on my personal system.
-> that you tweak your configurations to make sense within the context of your own system setup
+> Please ensure that you tweak your configurations to make sense within the context of your own system setup.
 >
 > ~ Hammy